23 Of The Best Relationship Goals To Nurture Intimacy

 Look in each other's eyes.
 Hold hands.
 Listen attentively as the other is talking.

 In the morning, you might share some time talking in bed before you get up or over a cup of coffee.

 In the evening, you might take a walk together or send the kids outside to play while you sit and catch up on your day.

 This connection time doesn't need to be hours long.
-Even fifteen or twenty minutes is enough to reinforce how much you care about each other and the health of the relationship.
+Even fifteen or twenty minutes is enough to reinforce how much you care about each other.

 Relationship goal #4- Communicate with kindness.